MatthewYong/saitama-dainingu/README.md

 # Saitama Dainingu | A Private Dining Experience
-Code Institute Milestone Project 1 - Static Front End Website
+Static Front End Website - Code Institute Milestone Project 1

-This project is a website with three pages.
+This project is a website that contains three pages: a landing, about and galery page.
 The purpose of this website is to attract and inform new customers by a simple, but strong, visual design.
 The website contains functional information, such as a contact form and a downloadable menu, as well as an image gallery and a background story to balance the purpose of the website.

 ![alt text][logo]